Central Hawkes Bay College Central Hawkes Bay College

 Want to do a well respected course that will help you boost your literacy skills, improve your evaluation skills and help you understand decisions that have been made in the past that still impact us today?
 Then do History!

-Universities ask for an English-rich subject to have been taken for many of their courses, such as Engineering, Health professions etc. as being able to write well is a key skill in many professions.
+Universities recommend an Language or English-rich subject is been taken for many of their courses, such as Engineering, Health professions, Law etc. as being able to write well is a key skill in many professions.
 History will provide you with this!

-Students will gain a deeper level of insight into influences that have shaped society, not only in the past but NOW, in the present and indeed will be able to predict the future!
+Students will gain a deeper level of insight into influences that have shaped society, not only in the past but in the present and indeed will be able to predict the future...

 Students will develop further research, analytical and writing skills.